pudly/schmopera-hugo/content/articles/aria-guides-parmi-veder-le-lagrime.md

 ![](https://res.cloudinary.com/schmopera/image/upload/v1568488917/media/2019/09/AriaGuide-Parmi-p5_spvf3t.jpg){{% /md %}}
 </figure>

 * This upward portamento on "ciglio" **(11)** is all about planning ahead of time.
 Essentially, you're heading back to that G-flat from the very start; if you've let your resonant space drop in the first four measures, this will be more difficult.
 Backtrack a bit to "scorrenti", and take care that the portamento down to the low F doesn't cost you your upper resonance.
-The crescendo marked on the way up to the G-flat is really more of an allowance than a direction; the voice will automatically get louder with this rising portamento, and Verdi is telling you to use that natural spin to
+The crescendo marked on the way up to the G-flat is really more of an allowance than a direction; the voice will automatically get louder with this rising portamento, and the whole thing will be easier and more beautiful if you let that happen.
+Verdi's not asking you for more sound than you'd naturally make in this part of your voice.

 <figure data-type="image"{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1568488931/media/2019/09/AriaGuide-Parmi-p6_ytvwbp.png){{% /md %}}
 </figure>